 - The beauty of terraced rice fields and majestic volcanoes

 Over the last decade, tourism in Bali has grown tremendously.
 This has had some positive impacts so you can find Western conveniences in the Urban town centers like Ubud, Seminyak, Denpasar and Kuta.
 However, it has also made getting to see the real Bali a little bit more challenging.

 The small and authentic jungle adventures with just you and the locals aren’t as readily accessible nowadays.
 If they do not use large scale advertising and often they won’t have a website, they are still there, just harder to find.
 You will have to ask around and connect with a few locals to find the smaller off the beaten track tours.

 The Balinese love to put on a show, especially when it involves sharing their country and traditions, and if you make a local friend or two while you’re in Bali, you’ll be guided exactly to where you wanted to go (intentionally or unintentionally!).

-Below we have connected you with our favorite local guides that will lead you on an incredibly intimate and unforgettable Bali experience.
+Below we have connected you with our favorite local guides and Bali tours that will lead you on an incredibly intimate and unforgettable Bali experience.

 Sepeda Bali -

 Sepeda means “bike” in Balinese, and local twins Wayan and Ketut Kembar will take on you the biking tour of your dreams!